Phone: (985) 764-9946

 I served on the St. Charles Parish new school design committee when the district was researching different avenues for the construction of our 3rd high school and traveled to the School for the Environmental Sciences in Minneapolis, Minnesota, University High in Baton Rouge, Adelei Stevenson High School in Chicago and the Vancouver school district of Washington in order to gather cutting edge educational ideas and provide the best possible recommendations to our school board for the construction and design of our very successful Satellite Center.

-In 2000 and 2002 I was listed on the Who's Who Among America's Teachers, and in 2010, 2012, 2015, 2017, and 2018, I was nominated for teacher of the year at Destrehan High.
+In 2000 and 2002 I was listed on the Who's Who Among America's Teachers, and I was nominated for teacher of the year at Destrehan High in 2010, 2012, 2015, 2017, 2018, 2019, 2020, 2021, and 2022.
 I also had the opportunity to be selected by Destrehan High School and St. Charles Parish Schools to present and train teachers at the 2003 NSDC Conference in New Orleans on the topics of Standards implementation and Curriculum Mapping and was especially proud to see the distinguished educator, Harry Wong in attendance at my presentation.

 1st Period: Prep